 GeneCards Summary for KARS1 Gene

 KARS1 (Lysyl-TRNA Synthetase 1) is a Protein Coding gene.
 Diseases associated with KARS1 include Charcot-Marie-Tooth Disease, Recessive Intermediate B and Deafness, Autosomal Recessive 89.
-Among its related pathways are tRNA Aminoacylation and Gene Expression.
+Among its related pathways are tRNA Aminoacylation and Viral mRNA Translation.
 An important paralog of this gene is DARS2.

 UniProtKB/Swiss-Prot Summary for KARS1 Gene

 Catalyzes the specific attachment of an amino acid to its cognate tRNA in a 2 step reaction: the amino acid (AA) is first activated by ATP to form AA-AMP and then transferred to the acceptor end of the tRNA (PubMed:9278442, PubMed:18029264, PubMed:18272479).
 When secreted, acts as a signaling molecule that induces immune response through the activation of monocyte/macrophages (PubMed:15851690).
 Catalyzes the synthesis of the signaling molecule diadenosine tetraphosphate (Ap4A), and thereby mediates disruption of the complex between HINT1 and MITF and the concomitant activation of MITF transcriptional activity (PubMed:5338216, PubMed:14975237, PubMed:19524539, PubMed:23159739).

 (Microbial infection) Interacts with HIV-1 virus GAG protein, facilitating the selective packaging of tRNA(3)(Lys), the primer for reverse transcription initiation.